-Tests should be delivered to The Kinkel Center for Student Success, Advising, and Engagement by the instructor or a designee in a sealed envelope that gives specific directions for the administration of the test.
+Tests should be delivered to the Kinkel Center by the instructor or a designee in a sealed envelope that gives specific directions for the administration of the test.
 These envelopes are available in the mailroom, Ryan Hall, first floor, and in the Kinkel Center.
 If more than one test is to be given, each test should have its own envelope, for security reasons.